Why Are Chihuahuas So Mean? (+ Tips to Calm Down an Aggressive Chihuahua)

 Why are Chihuahuas so mean?

-It can be difficult to pinpoint exactly which of these applies to your Chihuahua, but through a process of elimination, you can work through the list to help you better understand your dog and help them adapt.
+It can be difficult to pinpoint exactly which of these applies to your Chihuahua, but through a process of elimination, you can work through the list to help you better understand your Chi and help them adapt.
 This will reduce the supposed need for them to feel that Chihuahuas need to act aggressively towards others.

 To help you figure out what could be causing your Chihuahua’s aggression, here are the main reasons a Chihuahua might be mean.

-Chihuahuas are mean because they are territorial
+Chihuahuas are often territorial

 Chihuahuas are actually highly territorial, with a strong instinct to protect their home from invasion.
 If your Chihuahua feels that somebody or something is encroaching on their space, they may feel the need to lash out to prevent further advancement.
 This is often triggered by the arrival of strange new people and their pets.